This information is intended for use by health professionals

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme; website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Treatment: Activated charcoal may help reduce absorption of substantial amounts if given within one hour of ingestion.
-Treatment should be symptomatic and directed at fluid and electrolyte replacement which should be monitored together with the blood pressure and renal function.
-Hyponatraemia should be treated with water deprivation rather than by the administration of sodium chloride.
+Treatment should be supportive and directed at fluid and electrolyte replacement which should be monitored together with blood pressure, blood glucose, ECGs and renal function.
 Cathartics should be avoided.

 Pharmacotherapeutic group: low-ceiling diuretics, thiazides.
 ATC code: C03AA01